wirewright/wirewright/man/wwml.md

 The majority of WwML is about *shorthands* -- *conveniences*, *syntactic sugar*.
 In other words, WwML should be thought of as a *system of interacting shorthands* on top of a "basis language" -- S-expressions extended with key-value pairs.
+In other words, there is little "language" or intentional "language design" above S-expressions; only shorthands that manage to interact with each other in one way or another, forming larger, emergent (in the simplest sense of the word) syntactic complexes.

 WwML is a rather complicated *constructor* or *(de)serialization* engine for the five kinds of terms: dictionary, number, string, symbol, or boolean terms.
 No magic, no AST,